CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 This section controls what is displayed in the **Share This** part of the module.
 You can choose to display a title including what text will be displayed.

-<div class="uk-alert">Note: If your site is multilingual leave blank and use the language files or a language override.</div>
+<div class="uk-alert">If you have a multilingual website please leave text fields found through out the module configuration blank and instead use language files/overrides to control the text or create a separate module for each language.</div>

 You can also choose the color of the title and the border color but only if you selected yes to **Display Borders** in the **General Display Options** section.
 This border will surround the **Share This** part of the module.
 You can enter a \# followed by a